AaronCCWong/Help/README.md

 [Details][phase-six]

 ### Bonus Features (TBD)
+- [ ] Search for restaurants by taggings
 - [ ] Paginate search results
 - [ ] Track number of reviews for each user
 - [ ] Search filters